SamirMamede/SamirMamede/README.md

 </div>

 - 🚀 Finishing NExT at CESAR school and attending the first period of ADS.
-- 🎯 Completed modules NExT:
+- 🏆 NExT CESAR:
    - Programming logic 👨‍💻
    - Python 🐍🐼
    - Versioning using Git 🧱🏗
    - Java ☕
+   - Practice experience ⚡️
 - 🏆 Some courses completed by the platform Digital Innovation One.
-- 👾 Now developing an api in the practical experience CESAR.
+- 🏆 API for sending emails with deploy on heroku, developed in the final challenge NExT CESAR.

 <div align="left">
   <a href="https://github.com/SamirMamede">